Region Overviews: Alaska Travel Guide: Overview

 More than just a state, the “Last Frontier” lives up to its reputation as one of the world’s last great wild places.

-It feels like the end of the earth... a place that few humans have seen.
+It feels like the ends of the Earth... a place that few humans have seen.
 Glaciers plunge down mountains to waters brimming with sea life.
 You marvel at Kachemak Bay's dramatic weather.
 And at the wildflowers and rushing waterfalls on the Kenai Peninsula.
-Your family's sense of the wilderness will never be the same after this.
+Your sense of the wilderness will never be the same after this.

 THIS ITINERARY: 6 days, 5 nights

 Start/End locations may vary.
 Do not book flights until your trip details are confirmed.

 Travel on a scenic shuttle from Anchorage to Homer, known as the End of the Road, and one of Alaska’s most picturesque towns | Hike with a naturalist along bluffs overlooking Kachemak Bay, famous for its extreme tides | Settle into our comfortable waterfront accommodations located at the tip of the world’s second-longest natural spit | A boat ride across Kachemak Bay delivers us to the trailhead for our trek to Grewingk Glacier, where you may spot caribou and Dall sheep | En route to Glacier Lake, you’re surrounded by Kachemak Bay State Park’s 400,000 acres of wilderness, reachable only by air and sea | Sea otters, porpoises, loons and bald eagles may say hello.

 Commune with eagles, otters and seals where land meets sea on Kachemak Bay. (spa)